 What is a second cousin twice removed?

-A cousin who is twice removed is removed by two generations.
-This means they are either the grandchild or grandparent of your second cousin.
+A second cousin twice removed is removed by two generation, meaning they are either the grandchild or grandparent of your second cousin.

 Second cousin vs the first cousin once removed

 There can be some confusion between the two so allow us to shed some light as they are very different.

 A second cousin, as we have established, is someone who shares the same set of great grandparents.

 So, consider your great grandparents, and the cousins who extend from them within the same generation.